-8.1 It is recommended that this Committee endorses the Private Housing Health Assistance Policy 2018 - 2022 and refers the policy on to the Executive for approval.
+8.1 It is recommended that the Executive endorses the Private Housing Health Assistance Policy 2018 - 2022.

 Is this a key decision?
-No - All key decisions require 28 days' public notice.
-If in doubt, please check with Democratic Services.
-Do the exempt information Yes/No categories apply?
-28 days' public notice must be given to Democratic Services before any Executive meeting held in private.
-If in doubt, please check with Democratic Services.
-Please also see the exempt paragraph provisions detailed at the end of this template Does Rule 15 of the Scrutiny Yes/No Procedure Rules (call-in and Rule 15 will only apply in exceptional circumstances urgency) apply? and requires the Monitoring Officer's permission.
-How many appendices does the report contain?
-List of Background Papers: Private Housing Health Assistance Policy Equality Impact Assessment
+No Do the exempt information categories apply?
+No Does Rule 15 of the Scrutiny Procedure Rules (call-in and urgency) apply?
+No How many appendices does the report contain? Тwo List of Background Papers: Private Housing Health Assistance Policy Equality Impact Assessment Lead Officer: Sara Boothright, Environmental Health & Corporate Safety Manager Telephone (01522) 873314

-Please note that any background papers must be provided to Democratic Services with your report for publication.
-If in doubt as to the definition of a

-background paper, please contact Democratic

-Services.Lead Officer:Sara Boothright, Environmental Health & Corporate

-Safety Manager

-Telephone (01522) 873314